 , Spier explained that the lunch afforded him the opportunity to fully internalize and absorb Buffett’s outlook on life because of the passionate face-to-face interaction.

 Spier said that he learned two essential lessons over the steak lunch with Buffett:

 - Work and live in the right environment.

-In episode 14 of “The Investors Podcast,” Spier said that before he attended the lunch with Buffett, he undervalued the people surrounding him.
+of “The Investors Podcast,” Spier said that before he attended the lunch with Buffett, he undervalued the people surrounding him.
 After their meeting, Spiel began differentiating between takers and givers.
 He said:

 “As I distanced myself from some of these takers, I started noticing some of the givers that were around that I just wasn’t paying attention to.
 There were quiet wallflowers in the corner that I should have been paying attention to, because they’re actually wonderful people who weren’t trying to insinuate themselves in any way.”